VIAME/VIAME/examples/image_and_video_search/video_ingest/README.rst

 object tracks, which get indexed into a database and can be queried upon.
 By indicating which query results are correct, a model can be trained for a new object category and saved to an output file to be reused again in future pipelines or query requests.

+First, db_init.sh should be called to initialize a new database.
+Next 'ingest_video.sh' in order to pre-process a video or image sequence of your choice.